seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Exit Lord*

 This is a lord!
 O noble misery,
-To be i’ the field, and ask ‘what news?’ of me!
+To be i' the field, and ask 'what news?' of me!
 To-day how many would have given their honours
-To have saved their carcasses! took heel to do’t,
+To have saved their carcasses! took heel to do't,
 And yet died too!
-I, in mine own woe charm’d,
+I, in mine own woe charm'd,
 Could not find death where I did hear him groan,
 Nor feel him where he struck: being an ugly monster,
-‘Tis strange he hides him in fresh cups, soft beds,
+'Tis strange he hides him in fresh cups, soft beds,
 Sweet words; or hath more ministers than we
-That draw his knives i’ the war.
+That draw his knives i' the war.
 Well, I will find him
 For being now a favourer to the Briton,
 No more a Briton, I have resumed again
 The part I came in: fight I will no more,
 But yield me to the veriest hind that shall
 Once touch my shoulder.
 Great the slaughter is
 Here made by the Roman; great the answer be
 Britons must take.
-For me, my ransom’s death;
+For me, my ransom's death;
 On either side I come to spend my breath;
-Which neither here I’ll keep nor bear again,
+Which neither here I'll keep nor bear again,
 But end it by some means for Imogen.

 *Enter two British Captains and Soldiers*

 **First Captain**
 Great Jupiter be praised!
 Lucius is taken.
-’Tis thought the old man and his sons were angels.
+'Tis thought the old man and his sons were angels.

 **Second Captain**
 There was a fourth man, in a silly habit,
 That gave the affront with them.

 **First Captain**
-So ’tis reported:
+So 'tis reported:
-But none of ’em can be found.
-Stand! who’s there?
+But none of 'em can be found.
+Stand! who's there?

 **POSTHUMUS LEONATUS**
 A Roman,
 Who had not now been drooping here, if seconds
-Had answer’d him.
+Had answer'd him.

 **Second Captain**
 Lay hands on him; a dog!
 A leg of Rome shall not return to tell
-What crows have peck’d them here.
+What crows have peck'd them here.
 He brags
 his service
 As if he were of note: bring him to the king.